Our Ultimate Guide to Primitive Country Decor can help you create a welcoming and stylish primitive country themed home!

 Mason Jars

-See how one creative blogger made a kitchen light using mason jars and old pallets.
+Tutorial: Create a cool light with mason jars and old pallets.

 Home Decor Ideas

-These great tutorials and decorating ideas will help you create a gorgeous primitive country decor in your home.
-Do you have any great primitive country decor in your home?
-We’d love to see it!
+These great tutorials and decorating ideas will help you create gorgeous primitive country decor in your home!

 this is so amazing!
 I’ve always loved this style but I’m starting to get into home decor myself now and I don’t know where to begin! thank you so much!!